-Zone N forms the central spine of Northolt along the western side of the A312 Mandeville Road south of Northolt station.
-This area straddles two neighbourhoods: Northolt Park Racecourse and Islip Manor Park - both of which are low-scale, residential and suburban in character.
+Zone N forms the central spine of Northolt along the A312 Mandeville Road south of Northolt station.
+This area straddles three neighbourhoods: Northolt Park Racecourse, Islip Manor Park and Northolt Village - all of which are low-scale, residential and suburban in character.
 These neighbourhoods mostly consists of two storey semi detached houses organised along cottage estate principles.
-Zone N takes in an intermittent parade of non-residential buildings which have an irregular and inconsistent relationship with Mandeville Road, often set back from it.
-North of the railway lines, the area includes the Northolt Leisure Centre and nearby land parcels.
+Zone N encloses the Northolt Village Green and takes in an intermittent parade of non-residential buildings which have an irregular and inconsistent relationship with Mandeville Road, often set back from it.
+North of the railway lines, the area includes the Northolt Leisure Centre and its surrounding land parcels.

-- Appropriate location - Appropriate location with character changing potential
+Appropriate locationAppropriate location with character changing potential